actor-framework/actor-framework/manual/net/Overview.rst

 object and we build the pipeline from top to bottom, i.e., we create the highest layer first and then pass the last layer to the next lower layer until arriving at the socket manager.

+The layering API is generally structured into upper and lower layers.
+For example, the upper layer for HTTP consumes the requests while the lower layer can be used to send responses.
+Since the layering API is quite low level, we recommend consulting the Doxygen documentation for the class interfaces and looking at existing protocols such as the length-prefix framing as basis for implementing custom protocols.
+In the manual, we focus on the high-level APIs.